logankeenan/api-definition/README.md

 Resource names should be descriptive nouns.
 Resources should refer to a thing, not an action.
 APIs are written for consumers, so resource names should be descriptive enough for consumers to easily understand without domain knowledge.
 Resources should adhere to the following:
  * **Lowercase:**  Different clients treat case sensitivity differently, so it's important to use only once case.
  * **Pluralization:** This allows resource names to be consistent across all HTTP methods.
  * **Hyphen Delimited Words:** Easy to read.
 Follows lowercase standard.
 Google [recommends](https://support.google.com/webmasters/answer/76329?hl=en) words be separated by hyphen for SEO purposes.
-While an api would not necessarily be crawled it make it easier for a developer to have one standard for urls.
+While an api would not necessarily be crawled it would make it easier for a developer to have one standard for urls.
  * **Resource Characters:** Should only start and end with characters a-z including hyphens.